-Medi-Cal Reimbursement - GCTD receives through Ventura County Public Health partial reimbursement under the Medi-Cal Administrative Activities (MAA) program for providing Medi-Cal eligible trips on the GCTD ACCESS service.
-Funding is based on establishing eligibility on a trip-by-trip basis and is calculated and received well in arrears; for that reason, GCTD records these funds in the year received rather than the year earned.
+State Grants - GCTD receives through Ventura County Public Health partial reimbursement under the Medi-Cal Administrative Activities (MAA) program for providing Medi-Cal eligible trips on the GCTD ACCESS service.
+Medi-Cal Reimbursement funding is based on establishing eligibility on a trip-by-trip basis and is calculated and received well in arrears; for that reason, GCTD records these funds in the year received rather than the year earned.
 In FY 2019-20 GCTD received \$263,521 from this program.
-Revenue from this program increased nearly 50% due to the program drawing to a close.
+In FY 2020-2, GCTD had \$0 revenue as the program was closed in the prior year, resulting in a decrease of \$263,521 in the current year.
+GCTD received \$140,000 in FY 2019-20 related to the Hybrid and Zero - Emission Truck and Bus Voucher Incentive Project (HVIP) - Engine replacement program and \$0 in FY 2020-21, resulting in a \$140,000 decrease in the current year.